brandonliu/ros/SimpleCausal/causal_tv.md

 source(file_common)
 ```

+# 1 Overview

+## 1.4 Challenges in building, understanding, and interpreting regressions

+### Regression to estimate a relationship of interest

-## Simulated data from linear model
+Simulate data from linear model.

 ``` r
 set.seed(SEED)